-The "National Family Planning/Reproductive Health Service Protocols, Revised Edition, 2010" acknowledge clients' rights, including the right to access services.
-Service providers are directed to inform every client of his or her right to:
+The "National Family Planning/Reproductive Health Service Protocols, Revised Edition, 2010" direct service providers to inform every client of his or her right to:

 Access-obtain services regardless of age, sex, creed, colour, marital status, or location.

 This recognition of the rights of all people to access FP services is critical to address the barriers women of all ages frequently face when attempting to access contraception.
 Nigeria is placed in the green category for this indicator.